Best Indoor Birthday Party Places in Chicago for Kids: Downtown and South Side

 Climbing the walls at a Brooklyn Boulders birthday party is much better than climbing the walls at home!

-Best Indoor Birthday Party Spots for Kids on the North Side
+Best Indoor Birthday Party Spots in Chicago for Kids: North Side

 The cool climbing walls for all levels at this spot sure beat climbing the walls at home.
 Bring your own food and drinks; they provide party staff, climbing instruction, and an exhilarating challenge active kids will love.
 The gym uses electrostatic sprayers to clean its walls and other high-touch surfaces and has disinfecting liquid chalk that cleans the rocks as kids climb.

-Purple Monkey Playroom is the perfect place for a first (or fifth) birthday party.
+Purple Monkey Playroom is the perfect place for a special birthday party.

 For the perfect first birthday party outside of your own house, this Bucktown play space hits the mark.
 With climbing structures and toys best suited for preschoolers, Purple Monkey offers packages ranging from 2.5 hours of private playtime with coffee, tea, and soft drinks all the way up to "The Whole Shebang," which gives families pizza, a sweet table, cake, custom handmade decorations, staff-led games, and goodie bags for guests.